Vinetwigs/vilmos/README.md

 `vilmos -c <CONFIG_FILE_PATH> <FILE_PATH>`.
 You can optionally use longer versions for config flag:
 `vilmos --conf <CONFIG_FILE_PATH> <FILE_PATH>` or `vilmos --config <CONFIG_FILE_PATH> <FILE_PATH>`.

+###### Set instructions size
+To specify the pixel size of each instruction in your colorful vilmos program, there is -instruction_size flag to help you.
+`vilmos -s <size> <FILE_PATH>`.
+You can optionally use the alternative forms:
+1. `vilmos -instruction_size <size> <FILE_PATH>`
+2. `vilmos -size <size> <FILE_PATH>`

+When you specify the instructions size, make sure that each instruction in your vilmos program is a square having the specified size as sides length.
+This permits to use bigger images to make your vilmos program more appealing.
+Read [language specifications](https://github.com/Vinetwigs/vilmos/blob/main/LANGUAGE.md) for more informations about

 ###### Set maximum memory size
 To specify a maximum size for the memory usable for your painting execution you have to use -m flag.